Medial Skeletal Diagram: A Generalized Medial Axis Approach for 3D Shape Representation: Introduction

 \section{Introduction}

 Geometric shape representations are fundamental to diverse areas of computer graphics and geometric modeling.
-Among them, the shape skeleton stands out as a powerful and intuitive tool for understanding and manipulating shapes, with a particularly broad range of applications including 3D reconstruction~\citep{tang2019skeleton}, shape segmentation~\citep{lin2020seg}, character animation~\citep{baran2007automatic}, and shape correspondence~\citep{wong2012skeleton}.
+Among them, the shape skeleton stands out as a powerful and intuitive tool for understanding and manipulating shapes, with a broad range of applications including 3D reconstruction~\citep{tang2019skeleton}, shape segmentation~\citep{lin2020seg}, character animation~\citep{baran2007automatic}, and shape correspondence~\citep{wong2012skeleton}.
 As a prominent example among skeletal representations, the \emph{medial axis}~\citep{blum1967transformation} is ubiquitous in shape approximation, simplification, and analysis tasks.
-The approximative counterpart, \emph{medial axis transform} (MAT), comprises a \emph{discrete} simplicial complex (termed \emph{medial mesh}) and a \emph{continuous} radius function defined on each vertex of the complex.
-Consequently, MAT enjoys many advantages including lower dimensionality than the original shapes, effective capture of components and protrusions, and preservation of homotopy~\citep{lieutier2003any}.
+Its approximative counterpart, \emph{medial axis transform} (MAT), comprises a \emph{discrete} simplicial complex (termed \emph{medial mesh}) and a \emph{continuous} radius function defined on each vertex of the complex.
+Consequently, MAT enjoys many advantages including capture of components and protrusions, and preservation of homotopy~\citep{lieutier2003any}.

-Nonetheless, like most existing skeletal representations, the medial axis representation encounters an inevitable trade-off between the \emph{compactness} of the skeletal structure and \emph{completeness} of the reconstruction.
-The skeletal structure should ideally be as simple and compact as possible to allow for easy interpretation and modification.
+Nonetheless, like most existing skeletal representations, the medial axis representation encounters an inevitable trade-off between \hlca{\emph{sparsity}} in the skeletal structure and \emph{completeness} in the reconstruction.
+The skeletal structure should ideally be as simple and \hlca{sparse} as possible to allow for easy interpretation and modification.
 However, it is equally important to retain sufficient complexity to faithfully reconstruct all geometric details and features.
 Balancing such conflicting requirements poses a significant challenge.
-The excessive complexity hinders the application of medial axis to shape generation and interactive shape editing, which require a more compact skeleton but a complete representation.
+The excessive complexity hinders the application of medial axis to shape generation and interactive shape editing, which require a \hlca{sparser} skeleton but a complete representation.
 Numerous research efforts have been dedicated to simplifying the discrete part of the skeletal representation to enhance its manageability and visual cleanliness~\citep{li2015q, dou2022coverage, lin2021point2skeleton, tagliasacchi20163d}.
 However, despite these advancements, the simplified skeleton is still bounded by excessively many elements with compromised reconstruction accuracy, resulting in degraded quality of the skeleton and a loss of geometric detail.